-- Easy-to-follow videos with interactive 3D models and audio cues will guide you through the exercises. - You can track your progress as you get stronger every day and celebrate your activity streaks. - You can set automatic reminders for accountability, so you get back to doing what you love, faster. - Exercise plans can be completed at your convenience. - Your physical therapist will also be able to manage your progress via the app - offering feedback on your pain and the difficulty of the exercises, allowing for program revisions when needed. - In-app messaging provides the ability to communicate with your therapist. - This program can be used with all AdventHealth Sports Med & Rehab services and is HIPAA compliant.
+- You will be assigned exercises and education through the MedBridge app. - Easy-to-follow videos with interactive 3D models and audio cues will guide you through the exercises. - You can track your progress as you get stronger every day and celebrate your activity streaks. - You can set automatic reminders for accountability, so you get back to doing what you love, faster. - Exercise plans can be completed at your convenience. - Your physical therapist will also be able to manage your progress via the app - offering feedback on your pain and the difficulty of the exercises, allowing for program revisions when needed. - This program can be used with all AdventHealth Rehab services and is HIPAA compliant.